gauravkuppa/gauravkuppa.github.io/_pages/about.md

 About Me
 ======
-I have completed my bachelors in Computer Engineering at San Jose State University (2020).
+I completed my bachelors in Computer Engineering at San Jose State University (2020).
-I am interested in use computer vision to extrapolate information from enviornments and inform robotic decision-making.
-I have researched topics such as neural rendering, style transfer, stable software systems, and more through.
-Recently, I have taken a liking towards understanding the broader impact of deep learning models to reduce carbon emissions from our atmosphere.
+I am interested in using computer vision to extrapolate information from enviornments to inform robotic decision-making.
+Furthermore, I have explored the effect of a strategic use of deep learning and robotics taken to reduce carbon emissions from our atmosphere.

+Between June 2018 to present, I have researched topics such as neural rendering, style transfer, stable software systems, and knowledge graphs at San Jose State University and University of Southern California.
+Furthermore, I deployed reinforcement learning algorithms onto simulated robots at Aerospace Corporation.

 News
 ======